Ayurveda the Science of Life

-You may not of heard the word Ayurveda but it is the oldest natural healing system in the world.
-Dating back 5000 years.
+You may not of heard the word Ayurveda but it is the oldest natural healing system in the world, dating back 5000 years.
 Every western natural healing system has some basis in Ayurveda.
-The sister science to Ayurveda is yoga.
-Both are used to create balance in the body, mind and soul.
-Ayurveda peers into the nature of life through the wisdom of Mother Nature.
-As a philosophy of life it teaches us to live in harmony with the basic laws of nature.
+When used therapeutically, yoga is the sister science to Ayurveda.
+Ayurveda peers into the nature of life through the wisdom of Mother Nature and as a philosophy of life it teaches us to live in harmony with the basic laws of nature.

 Ayurveda is an ancient healing system that focuses on creating and maintaining health and happiness, through balance in mind, body and spirit.

-Ayurveda is based on the belief that we are not just physical beings, but are also expressions of energy, and consciousness.
-While modern medicine is based on the physical structure, Ayurveda is based on physical structure and the energies behind that structure.
+While modern medicine is based on the physical structure, Ayurveda is based on the belief that we are not just physical beings, but also the expressions of energy, the mind and consciousness.

-Pitta types tend to be more prone to inflammatory issues, whereas Vata types may suffer from stress disorders, or anxiety, and people with predominantly Kapha dosha may have a tendency to have more stagnation.
-But these are very basic examples of how the dosha operate in your body.
-There is a full range of tendencies and disorders that are unique to you.
+Pitta types tend to be more prone to inflammatory issues and bleeding disorders.
+Whereas Vata types may suffer from stress disorders, anxiety and depletion and people with predominantly Kapha dosha may tend to have more stagnation and depression.
+These are basic examples of how the dosha operates in your body.
+Be careful not to see the “normal” we think of in the west but that there is a full range of tendencies and disorders that are unique to you.

-Instead of “catching something”, like a cold, a disease, or mental state, Ayurveda sees illness as a manifestation of imbalance.
-Ayureda addresses the root causes, not only the symptoms; whether it be physical, energetic or emotional.
+Instead of “catching something”, like a cold, a disease, or mental state, Ayurveda sees illness as a manifestation of dosha imbalance.
+Once you are assessed then Erica can addresses the root causes of your issues.

 Who can benefit from Ayurveda?

 Anyone who wants to improve or maintain good health can benefit from an Ayurveda.
-Many people who suffer from chronic conditions like rheumatoid Arthritis, high blood pressure, stress conditions, diabetes, insomnia, chronic headaches, digestive problems, depression and anxiety, or weight management and metabolic disorders have found relieve and improvement with the natural techniques Ayurveda has to offer.
-Its aim is to balance the body-mind and bring it back to who you were meant to be.
-With measures like dietary changes, lifestyle adjustments, herbs, exercise, stress management techniques, and bodywork great results can be achieved in the person who wants to gain better quality of life.
+Many people who suffer from chronic conditions like rheumatoid Arthritis, high blood pressure, stress conditions, diabetes, insomnia, chronic headaches, digestive problems, depression, anxiety, or weight management and metabolic disorders have found relieve and improvement with the natural modalities Ayurveda has to offer.
+Its aim is to balance the body-mind-spirit continuum and bring it back to who you were meant to be.